 Nominees for the international Energy Globe Award (World Award for Sustainability) will be contacted in late fall of the year following the call for entries.

 Will the winners receive a cash award?

 The international awards are presented for the categories of Earth, Water, Fire, Air, and Youth.
 A detailed description of these categories is provided here.
 The final decision concerning a project’s category shall remain with Energy Globe as well as the independent jurors.
-All international award winners will be presented with a cash award of 10,000 euros.
+International winners divide a prize pool of 10, 000 euros.